Updated: Jan 28

 For me, the word invokes images of giants; fairytale-variety-kind or even the infamous Goliath- take your pick.
 All are formidable and intimidating who prey upon others for their gratification.

 What’s interesting is that we all have a bullying giant in our life, whether we want to recognize him or not.
-This giant goes by the name of "Stress."
+This giant goes by the name of "FEAR."
 He is a real-life nasty fellow that targets us with a mission of domination and destruction.
-It is to our detriment to think otherwise.

-May I remind you, stress can negatively impact your body, thoughts, feelings, and behavior.
-It can cause poor performance in all areas of your life to include school, work, and relationships - left unchecked it can cause high blood pressure, obesity, diabetes, insomnia, and chronic anxiety.
+May I remind you, fear that often manifests itself in the form of stress will negatively impact your body, thoughts, feelings, and behavior.
+It can cause poor performance in all areas of your life to include school, work, and relationships - left unchecked it can cause high blood pressure, obesity, diabetes, insomnia, chronic anxiety and depression.

-So, if stress is a giant how do we defeat him?
+So, if fear is a giant how do we defeat him?

 Let’s take a look at the Bible story of David versus Goliath to see just how a giant was successfully conquered.